codex-team/editor.js/README.md

 This project exists thanks to all the people who contribute. <img src="https://opencollective.com/editorjs/contributors.svg?width=890&button=false" />

+We are really welcome new contributors.
+If you want to make some code with us, please take a look at the [Good First Tasks](https://github.com/codex-team/editor.js/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+task%22).
+You can write to us on `team@codex.so` or via special [Telegram chat](https://t.me/editorjsdev), or any other way.

 ## Documentation

 Please, visit [https://editorjs.io/](https://editorjs.io) to view all documentation articles.